biobricks-ai/chemharmony/README.md

 # chemharmony - a large scale chemical activity store
-Chemharmony harmonizes some simple chemical properties.

-It reduces databases into three tables:
+Chemharmony merges many chemical databases in a single set of a 3 tables:

 ```mermaid
 erDiagram